ChrisMantegna/Lab_Notebook/README.md

 ---

 ## February 2023
+### February 28

+Tuesday.

 ---
+### February 27

+Monday.

+---
+### February 26

+Sunday.
+Planning for March to maximize late Spring and Summer opportunities.

+---
+### February 25

+Saturday.
+Errands, Questlove & Kamonegi.

+---
 ### February 24

+Friday.
+Writing hour, accountability group, and clarification of next steps during Science Hour helped me start to drill down on an in silico project.

 ---

 ### February 23

+Thursday.
+BIOL 505 reading conversations on the role of teaching in college faculty positions.
+I attended the monthly meeting of the PSEMP Ecotox workgroup.
+It was cool to hear new research on SRKWs and the maternal transfer of toxins via umbillical cord.
+The rest of the day was HFS work.

 ---

 ### February 22

+Wednesday.
+Writing hour, BIOL reading meeting, and Black Grad Group.

 ---

 ### February 21

+Tuesday.
+Lab DEI meeting, we chose the next book as Invisible Women.
+I had a meeting with Steven later in the day to discuss balancing Yellow Island/ FHL REU work and my own research.
+Followed up with the FAB writing accountability group where I was able to knock out the discussion prompts for next week's lab meeting where we will discuss our Literature Review and Writing Processes.

 ---